SClarke37/SClarke37/README.md

-## Hi there 👋
+## Hi there, I'm Sophie 👋
+Im currently studying Mechanical Engineering at Newcastle University I am creating a portfolio of projects i am proud of to show what I have completed in my spare-time
 <!--
 **SClarke37/SClarke37** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+- 🔭
 - 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...